pyhn/Miru-Game-Demo/README.md

 ## Description

 This is a simple Godot project that was created by me and my friend Angelo Garcia.
 This project mainly focuses on data transfering between scence in the godot engine.
-There is a basic gameplay loop that consists of working and talking to an NPC (Miru), with the goal of raising affection levels.
 Please note that this is still a demo with a focus on my growth and learning of the engine.
+May be updated in the future.

 ## Usage

-To test the demon, it is only necesary to download the Miru.exe and the Miru.pck files, and run the Miru.exe
+To test the demo, it is only necesary to download the Miru.exe and the Miru.pck files, and run the Miru.exe

 Password: miru